 Arriving at Palm Canyon resort a bit early, we were nonetheless allowed to check in.
-It was Thursday, so we planned on staying home to watch the much ballyhooed Seinfeld finale.
+It was Thursday, May 14th, so we planned on staying home to watch the much ballyhooed Seinfeld finale.
 It was also the night they blocked off South Palm Canyon road and had a little street fair with food and crafts.
 We hit dinner at a decent Mexican place and roamed the street of talentless musicians and fatty foods.
 The night was cool, so we didn’t mind staying indoors to unwind with a little sitcom action.

 Naturally, cable was out.
 Well, actually, only on ONE channel.
 NBC.
 No lie.
 The only channel you could get the Seinfeld finale on and the picture was messed up and the sound was out.
 We laughed at the irony and called maintenance who — after fiddling stupidly with the set — came to the same conclusion that we had hours before.
 Cable was out.

 The next day, our decision to come to Palm Springs for some sun and fun was proven a good one.
 The sun was bright and the temperature stayed in the eighties.
 Jumping on the opportunity, we promptly parked our butts in some pool-side chaise lounges and absorbed both UV radiation type A and B. We could literally feel our bodies processing more Vitamin D, as our skin lost its resiliency and turned more tan and leathery.
 Mmmm, crispy.
 You don’t have to wonder why ol’ blue eyes spent so much time here they named a road after him.
-Tragically, he died while we were there.
+Tragically, Sinatra died while we were there.
 Palm Springs has a pseudo “Walk of Fame” where Frank’s star was the sight of many grieving fans and flowers.

 We then drove out to the base of Mt.
 Something-or-other and took a tram from the valley floor all the way to the crest, a mere 8,000 feet above sea level.
 Despite the fact that the tram was Swiss-made and looked solid enough, climbing on was a prime example of Kierkegaard’s famous “leap of faith” (Oh, look it up).

-After a grueling, panic-attack-ridden five minute jaunt, we arrived at the top where an Alpine-looking lodge rested, complete with wood-beam ceiling and tacky buffet-style restaurant.
+After a grueling, panic-attack-ridden five-minute jaunt, we arrived at the top where an Alpine-looking lodge rested, complete with wood-beam ceiling and tacky buffet-style restaurant.
 Its sole saving grace was, thankfully, a bar.
 We walked around the paved trails at the top of the mountain in shorts, made ice-balls out of the surrounding snow (NOTE: At 8,000 feet, even a desert gets cold—Mr. Earth Science) and took pictures.

-From that height, you could see all four of “the desert cities”.
-Palm Springs.
-Rancho Mirage.
-Palm Desert.
-And one other one.
+From that height, you could see all four of “the desert cities:” Palm Springs, Rancho Mirage, Palm Desert, and one other one.
 All flat squares on a flat plain between seriously not flat mountains.
 Very cool.

-Before steeling up the nerve to head back down (to our death, we believed), we stopped by the bar and quaffed a “lemonade”.
-And by “lemonade”, I mean straight Vodka in a yellow-colored glass.
+Before steeling up the nerve to head back down (to our death, we believed), we stopped by the bar and quaffed a “lemonade.”
+And by “lemonade,” I mean straight Vodka in a yellow-colored glass.
 The resulting buzz made the trip down considerably more fun—we got right up front, a-whooping and a-hollering the whole way down not unlike Slim Pickins in Dr. Strangelove.
 Once on the ground, we kissed it (okay, we Frenched it), drove back to Palm Springs, caught some Mexican (the food, not the people) and hung out for a few drinks in the warm desert night.

 Saturday, we got adventurous and went to Joshua Tree national park.
 The park got its name from a recent U2 album.
 The Joshua tree itself got its name from the biblical character whom the tree supposedly resembles, stretching his arms to the sky.
 (Personally, that parallel is a bit of a stretch.
 They look more like the Scarecrow character from The Wizard of Oz.)

 The result is almost comical compared to the purposeful jutting done by the nearby mountain range.
-But the rocks groupings are idea for something called “rock climbing”.
+But the rocks groupings are idea for something called “rock climbing.”
 It’s an odd West Coast anomaly where otherwise sane individuals try to ascend to the top of these lava piles with only the use of their hands and feet.
 Once at the top, they are met not with accolades, floral bouquets, nor sash-wearing beauty contest winners all puckered up.
 No, they are met with only the daunting prospect of trying to get back down.
 Up is the easy part.
 I still can’t understand why it caught on.